jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### MK 4 Amount of tax credit
 What this section does
-(1) This section sets out how to calculate the amount of a tax credit paid to a fund provider under section MK 3(2) for a year described in section MK 1(3).
+(1) This section sets out how to calculate the amount of a tax credit paid to a fund provider under section MK 3(2) for a tax credit year.
 Amount of credit for year
-(2) The amount of the tax credit is an amount equal to half of a person's total member credit contributions for the year for all of their complying superannuation funds and KiwiSaver schemes up to a maximum amount of $521.43.
+(2) The amount of the tax credit is an amount equal to quarter of a person's total member credit contributions for the tax credit year for all of their complying superannuation funds and KiwiSaver schemes up to a maximum amount of $260.72.
 Part-year equivalents: amount of tax credit
-(3) Despite subsection (2), if the person meets the requirements of section MK 2 for only part of the year, the amount of the tax credit is,—
+(3) Despite subsection (2), if the person meets the requirements of section MK 2 for only part of the tax credit year, the amount of the tax credit is,—
-  (a) equal to half of their total member credit contributions for the year, if that amount is equal to or less than the part-year maximum amount calculated under subsection (4); or
+  (a) equal to quarter of their total member credit contributions for the tax credit year, if that amount is equal to or less than the part-year maximum amount calculated under subsection (4); or
-  (b) equal to the part-year maximum amount calculated under subsection (4), if half of their total member credit contributions for the year is greater than the part-year maximum amount calculated under subsection (4).
+  (b) equal to the part-year maximum amount calculated under subsection (4), if quarter of their total member credit contributions for the tax credit year is greater than the part-year maximum amount calculated under subsection (4).
 Part-year equivalents: maximum amount
-(4) The part-year maximum amount referred to in subsection (3) is calculated using the formula—$521.43 × days ÷ 365.
+(4) The part-year maximum amount referred to in subsection (3) is calculated using the formula—$260.72 × days ÷ 365.
 Definition of item in formula
-(5) In the formula, days is the number of days in the year in which the person meets the requirements of section MK 2.
+(5) In the formula, days is the number of days in the tax credit year in which the person meets the requirements of section MK 2.
 Parts of years
-(6) In subsection (3), a part of the year may include 1 or more periods of the year in which the person meets the relevant requirements and, if there are several periods, for the purposes of the item days in the formula, the days in those periods are added together.
+(6) In subsection (3), a part of the tax credit year may include 1 or more periods of the tax credit year in which the person meets the relevant requirements and, if there are several periods, for the purposes of the item days in the formula, the days in those periods are added together.

 ### MK 5 Crown contributions for members
 A tax credit paid to a person’s fund provider under section MK 3 is treated as a Crown contribution for the person, and the KiwiSaver scheme rules and complying fund rules, as applicable, apply to the amount.